raintojuha/Python-portfolio/hangman/Notes.md

 **TO DO** used, wrong letters need to be shown to the player.
 Currently inputting the same letter over and over adds to the penalty.
 I'll add a list to keep track of used characters and not accept same characters again.

 ---

+The game now checks if the input is *not in* the list of wrong letters.
+If it is the program runs through the loop without a change.

+Only thing now is to make the printed list of wrong letters prettier and visualize the hangman.

+Also a longer list of words would be an improvement.

+---